Lady Margaret School

-Lady Margaret School is an all-girls' Church of England secondary school in Parsons Green, Fulham, London.
+Lady Margaret School is an all-girls' Church of England comprehensive secondary school in Parsons Green, Fulham, London.
 It was awarded specialist school status (a government funding scheme defunct since 2010) as a Mathematics & Computing College in September 2003, and became an academy in September 2012.
 In September 2017 it celebrated its 100th anniversary.
 Princess Alexandra is patron of the centenary having previously opened the new assembly hall in 1965.
 Princess Alexandra attended a service to celebrate the centenary of Lady Margaret School at Westminster Abbey (the resting place of Lady Margaret Beaufort) on Tuesday 17 October 2017.
 The service was conducted by the Dean of Westminster, John Hall.

 Now

 The school has approximately 742 girls aged between 11 and 18 years, about 175 of whom are in the sixth form.
 The majority of girls stay on into the sixth form.
 A number of students from other schools are given places in the sixth form following its expansion with the opening of the purpose-built Olivier Centre in 2010.

 The headteacher is Elisabeth Stevenson, following the retirement of Sally Whyte in July 2015.

-Today Lady Margaret School is a Church of England academy in the London Borough of Hammersmith and Fulham.
-In 2003 the school achieved specialist status in mathematics and computing.
-In 2007 the school was described by Ofsted as 'good with outstanding features' and by the Statutory Inspection of Anglican Schools as 'outstanding'.
+Today, Lady Margaret School is a Church of England academy in the London Borough of Hammersmith and Fulham.
+In 2003, the school achieved specialist status in mathematics and computing.
+In 2007, the school was described by Ofsted as 'good with outstanding features' and by the Statutory Inspection of Anglican Schools as 'outstanding'.

 In 2010, the school opened a new building named 'The Olivier Centre', named after the former headmistress, Joan Olivier.
 The auditorium there was named after Colin Busby, a deputy head who also retired in 2006.

 It was reviewed again in 2011, with Ofsted describing the school as 'outstanding'.
 Having been designated a 'high performing specialist school' following the successful Ofsted inspection, the school was awarded a second specialism in music.

-In December 2012 the school was given the go-ahead by Hammersmith and Fulham Council to expand to permanently admit four forms of entry in year 7 following the success of two earlier 'bulge' years.
-From September 2014 the school admitted four forms (120 pupils) in year 7.
+In December 2012, the school was given the go-ahead by Hammersmith and Fulham Council to expand to permanently admit four forms of entry in Year Seven following the success of two earlier 'bulge' years.
+From September 2014, the school admitted four forms (120 pupils) in Year 7.

 In December 2016, the Statutory Inspection of Anglican and Methodist Schools (SIAMS) conducted an inspection to evaluate the distinctiveness and effectiveness of the school as a church school.
 The report judged the school to be ‘Outstanding’ in all categories.